0) 1-2 weeks Before Term Starts

 For CS classes:

 I'm writing to you as a representative of the OSU Linux Users Group.
-We're holding our annual InstallFest event on
+We're holding our quarterly InstallFest event on

 DATE, and would like to request your permission to make a quick announcement to inform

 CLASSNUMBERstudents about it at the start of your